 TSA security checkpoints are baby-friendly and will do their best to make the airport transition smooth.
 Please comply if they ask you to do something that may take some extra time.

-Happy travels, my friends.
+Thanks for reading.
+And happy travels, my friends.